Breeding & Raising Puppies at Sunny Day

 PUPPY BIRTHING & PUPPY CULTURE

-The puppies are born in our “Labor & Delivery / Bath House” attended & hovered over by an RN (me!).
+The puppies are born in our “Labor & Delivery / Bath House” attended & hovered over by a full time RN (me!).
 My father-in-law “Grampa” and I custom built it just for me & my girls!
 I have a fold out cot that I sleep on when I stay with them before, during their labor, & after delivery.
 The puppies and their Mommy’s stay in here for their 1st couple weeks or so after they are born where Mommy has a doggie door to her outdoor yard.
 Nutrition, daily exercise, fresh air, sunlight, & love are just as important to dogs as it is to us humans.
 “Puppy Culture” starts here.
 Day 1 & 2 are mostly “Mommy Time” when bonding is most important.
 After that, the puppies are held & cuddled every day of their lives starting here.
 But really, Mommy is doing most of the work, very busy looking after her new young-uns.
-I mostly look after Mommy!
+I mostly look after Mommy & admire her puppies!

 PUPPY’S WEEK 2 / 3